nilshellerhoff/TaskbarMeetingNotifier/README.md

 # TaskbarMeetingNotifier
-Windows taskbar widget which shows upcoming meetings
+Windows taskbar widget which shows the next upcoming meeting.

 Currently under development, already works in principle, altough recurring appointments are not shown yet.